HuddleEng/Muppeteer/README.md

 ## Docker and test fixtures
 Muppeteer uses Docker by default to run tests.
 This helps to avoid environmental differences that could affect the rendering of content on the page.
 You can opt out by configuring the `useDocker (--d)` option accordingly.

+You can specify the version of Chrome to use by configuring with the `dockerChromeVersion` option.
+When you use this option, the test launcher will automatically pull the correct Docker image from a repository and build the container for you.
+If you don't specify this, the `latest` version will be used.
+This can result in unexpected behaviour, so it's advised to pin the version.

 If you are hosting your test fixtures on a local web server, you'd typically set the URL in the test to something like http://localhost:3000.
 When using Docker, the `localhost` will refer to the container,